Ajay2521/Python-Projects/Music-Player/README.md

 </p>

-#### After Selecting the folder the list of files avaliable is displayed:
+#### After selecting the folder the list of files avaliable is displayed:

 <p align="center">